Ionian State – United States of Ionian Islands

 Greece old photos – Pic of the Parthenon at 1908

-This is a photo of whatever remained of Parthenon in 1908.
-Over the centuries, warfare and other atrocities almost disappear this symbol of our national heritage.
+This is a photo of whatever remained of the Parthenon in 1908.
+Over the centuries, warfare and other atrocities haven’t managed to wipe it out, and it remains a symbol of our national heritage.

-Thus we see why all restoration was necessary even with their faults, thanks to this, a monument now stands upright with all his majesty over the Acropolis.
+Thus, we see why all restoration was necessary, even with their faults.
+Thanks to this, a monument now stands upright with all its majesty over the Acropolis.

 The Philhellene Swiss photographer Fred Boissonnas(1858-1946) was the first foreign photographer who traveled so much in the Greek land from 1903 and for nearly three decades following.

-Fred Boissonnas was born in 1858 in Geneva from a family that moved from Marseilles in southern France to Switzerland.
+Fred Boissonnas was born in 1858 in Geneva to a family that moved from Marseilles in southern France to Switzerland.

-Fred Boissonnas first stepped foot in the Greek island of Corfu at 1903, from where chronologically his first photos are, after this he went to Athens which had visited numerous times and from there he wandered across the entire Greek territory and also in the new under Greek unification countries as Macedonia, Thrace, Epirus, Aegean islands, etc..
+Fred Boissonnas first set foot in the Greek island of Corfu in 1903, from where chronologically his first photos are, after this he went to Athens, which he had visited numerous times, and from there he wandered across the entire Greek territory and also in the new countries under Greek unification, such as Macedonia, Thrace, Epirus, Aegean islands, etc.

 Generally, he did not leave an inch of Greek soil without recording it with his camera.

-Towards the end of his Greek adventure shortly before 1930, he spends some time in Mount Athos where he photographed many details of monastic life and the monasteries.
+Towards the end of his Greek adventure, shortly before 1930, he spent some time in Mount Athos, where he photographed many details of monastic life and the monasteries.

 He died in Geneva in 1946.